meszdav/blog/content/posts/best-day-to-save/index.md

  # Rules and assumptions:
  - The investment day is defined with a number between 1 and 31, which represents the day of the month.
  - If the selected day is not available in the given month, the next available day is used.
- - In case the day is greater than the last avaulable day in the month the last available day is used, **not** the first day of the next month.
+ - In case the day is greater than the last available day in the month the last available day is used, **not** the first day of the next month.
  - The investment is always 10$.
  - The investment is always made at the close price of the day.